SCHEDULE: Saturday, MARCH 22, 2025

 Architect as Developer Developer: Custom Tools for Architect-Developer Collaboration

-Nate Imai, Texas Tech University
+Nate Imai, University of San Francisco

 Reframing Authorship: The Evolving Role of Architects in the Age of Generative AI